Knaptoft

 Knaptoft is a deserted medieval village and civil parish in the Harborough district of Leicestershire and lies approximately 9.7 mi south of the city of Leicester, England.
-According to the University of Nottingham English Place-names project, the settlement name Knaptoft could mean 'cnafa' (Old English) A boy, a young man, a servant, a menial, or a personal name, and 'toft' (Old English) the plot of ground in which a dwelling stands.
+According to the University of Nottingham English Place-names project, the settlement name Knaptoft could mean "cnafa" (Old English) for 'a boy, a young man, a servant, a menial, or a personal name' and 'toft' (Old English), the plot of ground in which a dwelling stands.
 The population of the civil parish at the 2011 census was 47.

 Geography

 Knaptoft is situated on a ridge due south of Shearsby 0.85 mi, between the villages of Bruntingthorpe 1.51 mi to the west and Mowsley to the east 1.31 mi.
 The soils are "Slowly permeable seasonally wet slightly acid but base-rich loamy and clayey soils", according to UK Soil Observatory results.
 The site of the settlement is mainly situated on Till (a superficial deposit formed up to 2 million years ago in the Quaternary Period), with a strip of Lacustrine deposits on the western end that is underpinned by Dyrham Formation (grey siltstone, 183-191 million years old), with Charmouth Mudstone (105-180 million years old) to the western end of the village.